Jerry-Lees/HomeLab/lab-documenter/README.md

 ### Configuration File (`config.json`)

-Create a `config.json` file in the same directory as the script:
+Modify the repository's `config.json` file to fit your environment:

 ```json
 {